 To reduce the overhead cost of running a business.

 Small businesses and startups often face many financial challenges, including leasing and setting up a virtual office arrangement.
 They also need to maintain the office and its equipment.
 Such businesses can minimize those overhead costs by getting their own virtual office.

-Traditional companies that want to minimize the cost of owning a physical office space can leverage virtual offices just well as online businesses.
+Traditional companies that want to minimize the cost of owning a physical office can leverage virtual offices just well as online businesses.

 To build a professional image.

 One problem a virtual business owner will likely have is the issue of using their home address in their legal documents and website.
 A home address on a website can discourage potential clients, investors, and lenders as they might consider the business unprofessional.

 Virtual offices solve this problem by offering virtual office spaces within a high-profile business district.